-Council is also proposing to develop a business case to identify and assess opportunities for maximising use of, and therefore revenue from, the current landfill space.
-Implementation of this proposal would be subject to a business case and the approval of relevant consenting authorities.
+Council is will also develop a business case to identify and assess opportunities for maximising use of, and therefore revenue from, the current landfill space.
+Implementation of this proposal will be subject to a business case and the approval of relevant consenting authorities.

-In terms of removal of waste from the closed Hampden landfill, we are tentatively proposing to take this to the Palmerston Landfill.
-This is the closest consented landfill to Hampden, and taking the waste there would reduce haulage and disposal costs (as Council would not seek to charge disposal fees for the relocated waste).
-If this proposal is viable and able to be successfully implemented, there is a potential saving of approximately \$1.5m.
-However, this proposal will be subject to a detailed business case and the approval of relevant consenting authorities - including the Otago Regional Council.
+At this stage we are tentatively proposing to remove all waste from the closed Hampden landfill and deposit it in the Palmerston Landfill.
+This is the closest consented landfill to Hampden and taking the waste there will significantly reduce haulage and disposal costs (as Council would not seek to charge disposal fees for the relocated waste).
+If this proposal is viable and able to be successfully implemented, there is a potential saving of approximately \$1.5M.
+However, this will be subject to a detailed business case and the approval of relevant consenting authorities - including the Otago Regional Council.
 They have reviewed our waste assessment and have expressed some concerns about Palmerston Landfill's capacity and environmental controls, which Council would need to work through with them.
 If the proposal is unsuccessful, other options will need to be considered, including incremental removal of the waste to an out-of-district landfill, which will be significantly costlier.